bullet-train-co/showcase/README.md

 ![](/readme/example.png?raw=true "Showcase showing a button component")

-## Automatic smokescreen testing for Showcase samples
+## Automatic smokescreen testing

-Run `bin/rails showcase:install:integration_test` to have a smokescreen test installed in `test/integration/showcase_test.rb`.
+Run `bin/rails showcase:install:integration_test` to automatic testing installed in `test/integration/showcase_test.rb`.

-This will automatically render every Showcase you've defined and assert they respond with `200 OK`.
+This will render every Showcase you've defined and assert they respond with `200 OK`.
 You can add custom assertions by overriding `assert_showcase_preview`.

 ## View examples